OUR MISSION STATEMENT

 We believe in cultivating an environment of artistic imagination and creative excellence that reflects Shakespeare’s legacy of illuminating the broad spectrum of human emotions.
 Our professional company seeks to celebrate timeless texts for modern audiences.

-We believe in the interconnected values of artistic and intellectual growth through.
+We believe in the interconnected values of artistic and intellectual growth.
 We seek to nurture new artists and audiences to deeply explore Shakespeare's plays.

 We are dedicated to being an engaged community partner.
 We believe artistic work is influenced by and reflective of the surrounding community.
 We are dedicated to providing free professional theatre for Houston audiences.

-We believe the inclusion of diverse people, cultures, and ideas reflect the diversity of Houston itself and to enrich our work on the stage.
+We believe the inclusion of diverse people, cultures and ideas not only reflect the diversity of Houston itself, but enrich our work on the stage.
 We are committed to diversity and accessibility throughout our organization.

 We are committed to a strong ethic of accountability.
 Fiscal responsibility is necessary for the long-term success of the festival.